 Since 1999, the Ministry of Business Innovation and Employment has produced forecasts annually for a seven-year projection period.
-The current forecasts cover the period to 2019.
-The Ministry forecasts provide expectations on the future tourism demand in New Zealand.
+The current forecasts cover the period to 2021.
+The forecasts provide expectations on the future tourism demand in New Zealand.
 The forecasts are intended to support the tourism sector and government in decision making and planning.

 MBIE commissioned the NZIER to prepare the forecasts using a best practice tourism forecasting model combining macro-economic and socio-demographic data and expert judgment.
 The forecasts are based on two broad types of drivers: cyclical drivers relating to short term income, price and exchange rate effects; and longer term structural drivers that relate to demographic shifts over time.
-Confidence intervals have been used to quantify uncertainty and risk assumptions tested by creating two scenarios or ‘what-if’ questions.

 Access previous national and regional forecasts from the Ministry of Business, Innovation and Employment’s tourism forecasting.

 This work is licensed under a Creative Commons Attribution 3.0 New Zealand License.